microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 Motivation
 ----------

-The default JVM ergonomics were designed to be balanced, with the understanding that it would share resources with other processes (e.g., a data store) running on a shared environment, such as a bare metal server or a large virtual machine.
+The default JVM ergonomics were designed to be balanced with shared resources, with the understanding that it would share resources with other processes (e.g., a data store) running on a shared environment, such as a bare metal server or a large virtual machine.

 On a study done by an APM vendor (New Relic), it was identified that more than 60% of monitored JVMs in production are running inside environments with resources dedicated to the JVM (i.e., In containers), as opposed to being shared.
 A large percentage of those JVMs with dedicated resources were running without explicit JVM tuning flags.
 Therefore the JVM was running with default ergonomics that are traditionally aimed at shared environments.